Old Yeller (film)

 Old Yeller is a 1957 American Western drama film directed by Robert Stevenson and produced by Walt Disney.
-It stars Dorothy McGuire and Fess Parker, with Tommy Kirk, Kevin Corcoran, and Chuck Connors.
+It stars Dorothy McGuire and Fess Parker, with Tommy Kirk, Kevin Corcoran and Chuck Connors.
 It is about a boy and a stray dog in post-Civil War Texas.
-The film is based upon the 1956 novel of the same name by Fred Gipson.
-Gipson also co-wrote the screenplay along with William Tunberg.
+The film is based upon the 1956 novel by Fred Gipson, who co-wrote the screenplay with William Tunberg.

-Old Yeller was released on December 25, 1957, to critical acclaim, and was a commercial success, becoming the fifth highest-grossing film of 1957 and earning $6.25 million in the United States and Canada.
+Old Yeller was released on December 25, 1957, to critical acclaim and was a commercial success, becoming the fifth highest-grossing film of 1957 and earning $6.25 million in the United States and Canada.
 The film's success led to a 1963 sequel, Savage Sam, which was based on a 1962 book by Gipson.
 In 2019, the film was selected for preservation into the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 Plot

-In the late 1860s, Jim Coates leaves his family—wife Katie, teenage son Travis, and small son Arliss—to sell cattle in Kansas.
+In the late 1860s, Jim Coates leaves his family—wife Katie, teenage son Travis and small son Arliss—to sell cattle in Kansas.
 While Jim is away, Travis sets off to work in the cornfield, where he encounters a Black Mouth Cur he names "Old Yeller", as "yeller" is a dialect pronunciation of "yellow" and the dog's bark resembles a human yell.
 Travis unsuccessfully tries to shoo the dog away, while Arliss defends him.
 Yeller's habit of stealing meat from smokehouses and robbing hens' nests does not endear him to Travis, but his mother agrees with the idea of Arliss having a dog.

 Later, Arliss tries to capture a black bear cub by feeding it cornbread and grabbing it.
 Its angry mother hears her cub wailing and attacks, but Old Yeller frightens her away, winning over the family.
 Travis grows to love and respect Old Yeller, who comes to profoundly affect the boy's life.

-Bud Searcy and his daughter, Lisbeth, come for supper one day, and Lisbeth takes Travis aside to tell him Old Yeller has been stealing food all over the county.
-After she and Bud leave, Travis scolds Old Yeller, but the next day, Old Yeller proves himself as a cow dog by protecting Travis from Rose, their cow, and restraining her while Travis milks her.
+Bud Searcy and his daughter, Lisbeth, come for supper one day and Lisbeth takes Travis aside to tell him Old Yeller has been stealing food all over the county.
+After she and Bud leave, Travis scolds Old Yeller, but the next day, Old Yeller proves himself as a cow dog by protecting Travis from Rose, their cow and restraining her while Travis milks her.

 One day, Old Yeller's original master, Burn Sanderson, arrives looking for his dog.
 Realizing that the Coates family really needs Old Yeller, he agrees to trade him to Arliss for a horny toad and a home-cooked meal.
-Sanderson later takes Travis aside and warns him of the growing plague of hydrophobia (rabies).
+Sanderson later takes Travis aside and warns him of the growing plague of hydrophobia (rabies) in the region.